IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     !!! note "Multiple ways to access public URL of your application"

         If you are in Administrator profile, you can navigate to **Networking** -> **Routes** to access your route resource and click on the URL to open your application, as we did in the previous section of this lab where we deployed our first model.
 Alternatively, if you are in Developer profile, you can go to **Topology** view and access the URL of your application as well.
-Let's use that method here...
+Let's use that method here:

     - In Developer profile window, click **Topology** and you should see the icon representing your deployed application.
       ![image](https://github.com/user-attachments/assets/a34df273-e29b-44e0-9cf3-90e94d8fdafb)
-    - Click on the arrow (in top right corner of the icon) that says "Open URL"
+    - Click on the arrow (in top right corner of the icon) that says "Open URL".
       ![image](https://github.com/user-attachments/assets/7366146b-cf82-4dc3-9327-d51aa5944778)
     - A new browser window/tab where you will be able to interact with your newly deployed LLM.
 You should see a screen like this:
       ![image](https://github.com/user-attachments/assets/2237409c-7160-471f-aafa-f0e1254c5a53)